waranyutrkm/breadth-engine/README.md

 ---

-## 11. Limitations
+## ⚠️ Limitations

 * No backend persistence
 * Yahoo Finance rate limits may apply
 * Not intended for live trading execution
-* For research and educational use only
+* Research & educational use only

 ---

-## 12. Roadmap (Optional)
+## 🗺️ Roadmap

-* Save / Load configurations
+* Save / Load strategy presets
-* Export full backtest results
+* CSV / JSON research export
-* Web Worker parallelization
+* Parallel Web Worker execution
-* PWA support
+* PWA (offline & installable)
-* Server-side optimization
+* Optional server-side cache

 ---

 ## Disclaimer

-This software is provided for **research and educational purposes only**.
+This software is provided **for research and educational purposes only**.
-No financial advice is given.
+It does **not** constitute financial advice.
 Use at your own risk.